wilsonify/wilsonify.github.io/content/recipes/PEACHY ALMOND TAPIOCA PUDDING132.md

 ---
-title: "PEACHY ALMOND TAPIOCA PUDDING"
+title: "Peachy Almond Tapioca Pudding"
 tags:
   - recipe
 ---

-# PEACHY ALMOND TAPIOCA PUDDING
+# Peachy Almond Tapioca Pudding

-#### yields  4 NORMAL PEOPLE
+#### Yields: 4 servings

-## ingredients
+## Ingredients
-* 2 cup water
+- 2 cups water
-<li
----
-title: "PEACHY ALMOND TAPIOCA PUDDING"
-tags:
+- 1 cup small pearl tapioca
+- 2 cups peach juice (or peach-apple juice)
+- 2 cups almond milk
-  - recipe
+- Pinch of salt
----
-# PEACHY ALMOND TAPIOCA PUDDING

-#### yields  4 NORMAL PEOPLE
+- 1 tsp vanilla extract
+- 2–3 tbsp agave nectar (optional, depending on juice sweetness)
+- 1 tbsp lemon juice
+- Fresh blueberries, for topping

-## ingredients
+## Instructions
-* 2 cup water
-<li  go more than 16

-hours, though.    gets weird after that.
+1. **Soak the tapioca**
+   Place the tapioca pearls in a bowl and cover with the water.
+Let soak for 12–16 hours (no more than 16, or the texture gets odd).
+Drain before cooking.

+2. **Cook the pudding**
-2 When you are ready to cook, drain the tapioca pearls.
-Put them in a medium saucepan with

-the juice, almond milk, salt, and vanilla.
-If your juice isn’t super sweet, then go ahead and add
+   Add the drained tapioca pearls to a medium saucepan along with the peach juice, almond milk, salt, and vanilla.
+If your juice isn’t very sweet, stir in agave to taste.

-the agave.
-Just  taste it and you will figure it out.
-Warm the pot over low heat and stir

-constantly.
-You don’t want it bubbling or anything, so pay attention and don’t  stop

-stirring.
-At around 8 to 10 minutes it should start thickening up and the pearls should start

-looking clear.
-Keep stirring until it is about the same consistency as a thick soup or gravy,
+   Warm over low heat, stirring constantly.
+Do not let it boil.
+After 8–10 minutes the mixture should start to thicken and the pearls should look more translucent.
+Continue stirring until the consistency is like a thick soup or gravy, about 1 more minute.

-about a minute more.
-Turn off the heat and stir in the lemon juice.
-Pour the pudding into a

-medium bowl and put in the fridge to cool.
+   Remove from heat, stir in the lemon juice, and transfer to a medium bowl.
+Refrigerate until cool.

-3 Let it sit for 3 to 4 hours, otherwise you’ll be eating hot pudding and that    is gross.
-If it
+3. **Chill and serve**

-thickens up too much in the fridge, just stir it up real good and add an extra TBL of

-peach juice.
-Top the tapioca with blueberries and serve.
+   Let the pudding chill for 3–4 hours before serving.
+If it thickens too much in the fridge, stir in an extra tablespoon of peach juice.
+Top with fresh blueberries before serving.

 ## Modifications
-These little white balls are usually sold in bags in the baking aisle of the store or just look on the Internet.
-They
+- Tapioca pearls are usually sold in bags in the baking aisle or online.
+Don’t skip them—they’re essential for thickening.

-are the starch that helps this thicken up so don’t even  think about leaving them out.

- You can use whatever the   kind of juice you want, just not something real acidic like orange.
-Peach-apple
+- You can substitute other juices, but avoid highly acidic ones like orange.
+Peach-apple juice works especially well.

-juice is a good one, too.